Niqtan/Pagtingin/README.md

 ## Contents of the Project

-In my proposed system, an Time- sensor is on both ends of the glasses temple.
+In my proposed system, an Time-of-Flight sensor is on both ends of the glasses temple.
 The Time-of-Flight will provide information to the glasses before beep sounds are sent to the user.

 ![Poster](Pagtingin.png)